logicalzero/gamby.tools/README.rst

 Processing/CharEdit/
 ====================

+***Warning:** This sketch is incompatible with recent versions of Processing.
+It needs refactoring.*

 This is a `Processing <http://processing.org/>`_ sketch for the GAMBY font editing tool.
 It contains its own usage documentation.